 Treatment and prognosis

 Surgery is the treatment of choice and if complete resection is achieved a cure can be expected.
-Complications are however not uncommon due to the large number of sensitive structures in the region and include:
+Complications are however not uncommon due to a large number of sensitive structures in the region and include:

 - cranial nerve deficits

 Although most cervical paragangliomas (e.g. carotid body tumors) are considered relatively radioresistant, the base of skull paragangliomas are radiosensitive, and thus large inoperable tumors or tumors in elderly and frail patients are often treated with radiotherapy.